realtime-sanitizer/rtsan-standalone-rs/README.md

 cargo run --example vector --features enable
 ```

-The [integration example](examples/integration-example/) demonstrates how to
+The [integration example](./examples/integration-example/) demonstrates how to
 conditionally build the sanitizer into your project:

 ```sh
 cargo run --package integration-example --features rtsan
 ```

-All examples should fail with the `enable` feature enabled and work fine
-without it.

 ## RTSan Options
 You can set different options in RTSan like this: